State Taxes at a Glance – Nevada

 Additionally, any BET tax you pay will give you a tax credit on your BPT so there is no double taxation of the gross margins tax.

 S Corporation Elections in New Hampshire

-Since the BPT tax base is reduced by officer’s compensation (and self-employed earnings), you should consult a professional to see if it makes sense to become an S-Corporation in New Hampshire.
+Since the BPT tax base is reduced by officer’s compensation (and self-employed earnings), you should consult a tax professional to see if it makes sense to become an S-Corporation in New Hampshire.
 The main advantage of becoming an S-Corporation is to lower your payroll tax.
 However, any income not included in your salary may be subject to the BPT, thereby, neutralizing the S-Election benefit.
-Please consult with a CPA before making an S-Corp election to see if it makes sense in your situation.
+Please consult with a CPA before making an S-Corp election to see if it makes sense in your particular situation.